hsheric0210/AntiDebug.NET/DllFromMemorySafer/README.md

 # DllFromMemory.Safer.NET :: Safer [DllFromMemory.Net](https://github.com/schellingb/DLLFromMemory-net/)

 This project is heavily based on (almost Ctrl-CV'd) from [DllFromMemory.Net](https://github.com/schellingb/DLLFromMemory-net/) project.
-But, I've added more protection and indirection layer to prevent API hooking and detection measures.
+But, I've added more protection and indirection layer to help further obfuscation and encryption.

 ## Original Readme